Recent Book Activity

 Sept 2010: 21st Annual "Word on the Street".
 Pooker3, Geishabird, Pinkoeria, Jessibud, Miss Efficiency and iNomad met up at noon.
 We learned that releasing lots of books together, gets results.
 Released about 55 on two park benches.
 Every one snapped up.
 And more than the usual number of JE's.
 3 of my "finders" joined up.

 Summer 2011: Sadly, 35 year old Canadian classic, "Harrowsmith Country Life" where I had worked since 1997, ceased publishing.
 All staff, including me, out of a job.
 (Revived in 2013 - hooray!)

 Sept.
 2011: Word on the Street - even more "wild releases" at Queen's Park.
 Miss-Efficiency suggested we bring a wheelbarrow!

 April 2012: Splendid time at the Dublin Convention.
-Managed to see Canadian bands Enter the Haggis and Hey, Rosetta on tour!
+Managed to see Canadian bands Enter the Haggis and Hey, Rosetta while on tour.

-May 2012: Married DonFiction, wonderful, book reading/writing man and moved to the country. ("Good-byyyyye city life!" - Eva Gabor.)
+May 2012: Married DonFiction, wonderful, book reading/writing man and moved to the country. ("Good-byyyyye city life!" - Eva Gabor, "Green Acres".)

-November 16, 2012: Meetup, Pickwick Pub, Zug, Switzerland, with storm0103 and 5kiana, plus Donfiction, nephew Spencer (age 12) - a real trooper who stayed for the whole evening (with a bunch of "oldsters").
-Viva international Bookcrossers!
-Both of our "guests" travelled quite a long way by train to meet with us.
+November 16, 2012: Meetup, Pickwick Pub, Zug, Switzerland, with storm0103 and 5kiana, Donfiction, nephew Spencer (age 12) - a real trooper who stayed for the whole evening (with a bunch of "oldsters").
+Viva international BX'ers!
+Both of our "guests" travelled by train to meet with us.

 To "top" off a great trip to Switzerland, we went to the Jungfraujoch (translation: The Top of Europe) and there we found a "wild", registered book at 11,000 feet. ("The Lady and the Unicorn")